DATA PRIVACY POLICY

 USE OF COOKIES

 - The cookies placed by our website are used solely for statistical purposes and to display relevant offers to users.
-These cookies only store the fact and time of the visit to the page and no other information.
+These cookies store only the fact and time of the visit to the page and no other information.

 DATA TRANSFER – TO EXAMINATION CENTERS